 On average, it’s five times more expensive to acquire a new customer than it is to keep an existing one.
 So, if you are only focusing on new customers, you could be missing out on retaining valuable customers and revenue opportunities from cross-selling and upselling.
 Therefore, turning your attention to your current customers and playing a hand in creating loyal evangelists is a nice way to ensure your revenues keep rising.

 Unfortunately, creating evangelists isn’t easy when there is so much competition.
 Today’s business world is more competitive than ever before, so just keeping customers is hard enough, let enough making those customers feel so loved they start selling for you.
 However, if you can create evangelists, it is the most powerful sales tool at your disposal.
 Nothing is more powerful than a referral.

-So, here are three easy ways you can improve your customer loyalty.
+So, aside from buying customers tickets to the National Sales Conference, here are three easy ways you can improve your customer loyalty.

 1. Create a loyalty programme

 If you want customers to show you loyalty, you should be prepared to reward them.
 Creating a sale-boosting loyalty or referral scheme is a good place to start.
 For instance, if a customer refers another prospect to you, give them a discount.
 Alternatively, you could offer loyalty discounts to long-standing customers that can be redeemed either online or via a sales rep.

 Whatever programme you choose, the key is making it easy for your customers to actually cash in on their rewards.
 Digital loyalty schemes work best as they can be managed online or through an app – the physical, business-card-like loyalty cards of old are a dying breed.
 Loyal customers will always favour a simple, smooth, digital experience today.

 Loyalty programmes are a good way to reward your customers and also generate more business.
 You can either incentivise further spending, or reward customers for sending other business your way,